JMB-Scripts/AR-Structural-Biology/README.md

 <img src="Divers/1lmb.png" alt="AR-DNA" width="150" height="250">

 ## Thx
-to @Allister_crow for its walkthrough on the use of AR for structural biology. to chatgpt because HTML is not my friend.
+- To @Allister_crow for its walkthrough on the use of AR for structural biology.
+- To chatgpt because HTML is not my friend.